panu2306/job-notification-system/Publisher/README.md

-# Publisher Backend
+# Publisher Backend: A Java Application Serving as the Backbone of the Publisher React Frontend

-This Java application is the backend server for the frontend Publisher React application.
-It consists of REST API endpoints for the communication between frontend React application and broker Java application.
+This Java application serves as the backend server for the Publisher React frontend application, enabling seamless communication between the two.
+It comprises REST API endpoints that facilitate data exchange between the frontend and the broker Java application.

-## Dependency management, build and deployment

-### Dependency management
+## Managing Dependencies, Building, and Deployment Dependency Management
-To manage third-party dependencies, Gradle has been integrated with this application.
-All the dependencies for this project are added as part of the file build.gradle
+For efficient third-party dependency management, Gradle has been integrated into the application.
+All project dependencies are neatly defined within the build.gradle file.

-Commands used:
+## Relevant Commands:
 ```
-gradle clean build
+$ gradle clean build
-gradle --refresh-dependencies
+$ gradle --refresh-dependencies
 ```

-### Building the project
-To JAR has been created which is stored at the build folder using the option Build > Build Project in IntelliJ

-### Deployment
+## Deployment
-To quickly deploy and scale applications Docker has been used.
-The required settings has been provided in the Dockerfile.
-To fasten the process of pulling the docker images, the docker images have been published Docker Hub Container Image Library (https://hub.docker.com/)
+Leveraging Docker for rapid application deployment and scaling, the necessary configurations are provided in the Dockerfile.
+To expedite the process of pulling Docker images, they have been published to the Docker Hub Container Image Library (https://hub.docker.com/).

-This docker image is pulled on an AWS EC2 instance and run as a docker container.
-To communicate between two containers across different AWS EC2 instances, Public DNS URLs are used.
+The Docker image is pulled onto an AWS EC2 instance and executed as a Docker container.
+Public DNS URLs facilitate communication between containers residing on different AWS EC2 instances.

-Commands used:
+## Relevant Commands:
 ```
-docker build -t pub-java-app .
+$ docker build -t pub-java-app .
-docker tag pub-java-app ruchidhore/publisher-backend:latest
+$ docker tag pub-java-app pranav2306/publisher-backend:1.0
-docker push ruchidhore/publisher-backend
+$ docker push pranav2306/publisher-backend:1.0
 ```